gicentre/elm-vegalite/docs/changeNotes.md

 - `prClipAngle` now accepts a normal numeric value rather than a `Maybe`.
 To indicate antimeridian cutting supply a 0 rather than `Nothing`.

 - `leValues` now takes `DataValues` (allowing numbers, strings, dates and Booleans) rather than a more limited set of (now removed) `LegendValues`.
 To update older code, replace `leValues (leNums [1,2,3]) with leValues (nums [1,2,3])`.

+- `lecoGradientWidth` and `lecoGradientHeight` removed (VL5.0) to be replaced with `lecoGradientLength`, consistent with direct legend property configuration.

 - Removed redundant `sacoBarBandPaddingOuter` and `sacoRectBandPaddingOuter`: use `sacoBandPaddingOuter` instead (VL5.0).